 In addition to Chapter 19, you will find information about how age factors into specific diagnoses by reading the individual chapter about your dog’s cancer.
 (The most common cancers are all covered in detail in The Dog Cancer Survival Guide.)

 Also, Dr. Dressler has dedicated an entire webinar (and sometimes more than one) to each of the most of the common cancers found in dogs.
-If age is an important factor, he mentions that in his webinars.
-(You get access to his webinars in The Dog Cancer Kit.)
+If age is an important factor, he mentions that in his seminars.

 You should also read the sections in the book about conventional treatments, which can be modified – or possibly avoided – if your dog’s age requires that.